 If you’re struggling with functional or cosmetic eyelid problems, blepharoplasty is a type of procedure to consider.
 It may be used to restore impaired vision from drooping eyelids and even reverse the signs of aging around the eyes.

 Blepharoplasty is a surgical procedure used to repair and alter the eyelids.
 Also called an eye lift, blepharoplasty is often used as a cosmetic procedure to give the eyes a more youthful appearance.

-In blepharoplasty, your surgeon will remove excess tissue from the upper or lower eyelids.
+Your surgeon will remove excess tissue from the upper or lower eyelids.
 The exact procedure will depend on your unique eye shape and treatment goals.

 To alter the upper eyelids, your surgeon will make an incision along the upper eyelid crease.
 They’ll remove skin, muscle, and/or fat as needed, then close the incision.
 To adjust the lower eyelids, your surgeon will make an incision just below the lower lash line or on the inside of the lower lid.
 They’ll then remove or reposition skin, muscle, and/or fat and close the incision.

 Why Is Blepharoplasty Performed?

 When we age, our eyelids gradually lose elasticity, causing them to loosen and stretch.
 Fat may then accumulate around the eyelids, creating a sagging or drooping appearance.
 Blepharoplasty is often performed as a solution for these signs of aging around the eyes.